home-assistant/companion.home-assistant/docs/notifications/basic.md

     action:
       - service: notify.mobile_app_<your_device_id_here>
         data:
-          message: Motion detected
+          message: "Motion detected"
           data:
-            group: Motion # name of the group you wish to use
+            group: "Motion" # name of the group you wish to use
 ```

 ### Replacing notifications